playcanvas/playcanvas-sync/README.md

 `ignore_all_textual_files` is the most common choice.

-`source_branch_wins` (included once anywhere) changes the PlayCanvas merge behavior: instead of keeping an item as it is in the destination branch, the merge result will now include the version of the corresponding item (if present) from the source branch.
+`source_branch_wins` (included once anywhere) changes the PlayCanvas merge behavior: instead of keeping items matching `pcignore.txt` as is (in the destination branch), the merge result will now include the versions of the corresponding items (if present) from the source branch.

 Multiple `ignore_regexp` lines can be provided.
 Any textual asset whose path from the root of the asset hierarchy